stephenboothuk/Mermaid/MarkDownCheatsheet.md

 # Markdown Cheat Sheet

-View raw source to see how effects are achieved.
+View raw source (on GitHub select the edit function (if available, else download and view in a text editor like VIM or Norepad) to see how effects are achieved.

+This cheatsheet filched from [The Markdown Guide](https://www.markdownguide.org)!

 This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements.
 It can’t cover every edge case, so if you need more information about any of these elements,